existence333/Dance-Planner/README.md

 Please enter values in whole minutes.

-Rename the "index.html" file as necessary.
+Rename the file as necessary.

+Old files are included within the "Archived" folder.